Imaging-AI-for-Health-virtual-lab/Slice-Level-Data-Leakage/README.md

 ## Datasets
-Since we did not provide MR data to run the code, the user is expected to get T1-weighted MR images from the following open access datasets (in NIFTI format).
+Since we cannot redistribute MR data, the user is expected to get T1-weighted MR images from the following open access datasets (in NIFTI format).

 - Open Access Series of Imaging Studies (OASIS), available at (https://www.oasis-brains.org/)    (We considered the same subjects used in the paper [4])